dncoble/CubicOptimal/to-do.md

 	make Node classes private within their respective search algorithm

 look up Simulated Annealling

-transform cube to matrix movement or equivalents. not only can you make matrices for all moves, but ones for common algs, like iteration algs (like FR)
-	transform to cube-cube multiplication. create static methods to call each move.

 do statistical analysis for tree nodes with heuristic to guess distance. if h(p) = n, how many h(c_k)=n+1, n-1, n?
 What does that tell you about true distance?
 What about at different depths of analysis?